Art

 Learning and reading about different art styles is a great way to start painting for beginners.
 There are several art therapy benefits for your mental, such as boosting creativity, reducing stress by giving you focus away from your worries and making you mindful of the world around you.

 We'll go through Monet's paintings and look at some of the top 20 Monet paintings below.
-When you're done answering questions about Monet, such as who is he, what is Impressionism, how many paintings did Claude Monet paint and what Claude Monet paintings are for sale?
+When you're done answering questions about one of the most famous painters, such as who is he, what is Impressionism, how many paintings did Claude Monet paint and what Claude Monet paintings are for sale?
 Our guide on Warhol paintings is also worth a read for those who love art.

 Jump to Section